Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Linear Block Codes and Zero-Undetected-Error Decoding

 \section{Linear Block Codes and Zero-Undetected-Error Decoding}

-The main objective of this section is to provide the necessary preliminaries that are needed for the analysis of the DNA-based coding scheme that will be proposed in Section \ref{Sec_Scheme_Main_Result}.
-Beyond the usefulness of the results applied to the problem at hand, they are of independent interest.
+This section provides the preliminaries for the analysis of the DNA-based coding scheme proposed in Section \ref{Sec_Scheme_Main_Result}.
+Beyond their use for the problem at hand, these results are of independent interest.